 As much as this is unquestionably Sirtis, Spiner and Meaney’s hour, the rest of the cast do get some important bits.
 This is another really strong ensemble piece with everyone working together to avert the crisis in ten forward, with Captain Picard, Commander Riker, Doctor Crusher, Worf, Geordi and Laren all contributing something of value.
 Hearteningly I’m finding it trivial and unnecessary to point that out: Even less than a year ago it was something of a rare treat to see everyone in the main cast given such equal and even-handed treatment, but this year it’s become the norm to such an extent it’s not even noteworthy to mention anymore, and that’s wonderful to see (one of the best ensemble pieces is coming in just a few weeks, in fact).
 Keiko O’Brien once again gets stuck with a pretty stock and stereotypical wife role, but Rosalind Chao sells it with perfect conviction as always.
 But among the remainder, I actually have to say my favourite scenes are part of the brief subplot Geordi and Laren share as they try to set up the technobabble pain drill force field thing to ensnare the convicts in the rafters, although some of you might not be terribly surprised to hear me say that.

 I unabashedly, unapologetically ship Geordi and Laren, and while I’ll plead my case more in the obvious episode, I argue “Power Play” gives us the first little hints of where that relationship is about to go (and where it should have gone).
 It’s not much, of course, but the few exchanges they did have definitely got me to take notice: I love that they’re on the same wavelength about the plan from the beginning, with her suggesting a plasma pulse and him immediately picking up on that and thinking of an engineering solution for the delivery device-This sets Laren up as someone who understands lateral thinking and the Enterprise‘s inner workings (which are basically the same thing anyway) just as well as Geordi.
 I also love how they gripe to each other in the access shafts about starship designers’ conceptions of “easy access”, and I love how Geordi is the first one to comfort Laren as she slowly grows more frustrated with the constant setbacks and failures that she’s clearly internalizing and blaming herself for.

 LeVar Burton and Michelle Forbes have instant chemistry with each other that’s quite frankly above and beyond anything Forbes has with anyone else in the cast (except perhaps Whoopi Goldberg), including Jonathan Frakes.
 I also feel it’s the perfect extension and realisation of the roles both their characters always should have been playing, but I’m getting ahead of myself.

-hasn’t really done before (at least not since “Haven”) and this might be the boldest and most spiritually out-there Star Trek *itself* has ever been, except for maybe some odd bits of interesting stuff in the 1970s.
+Then there is the fascinating potential hinted at with the jat’yIn and the false backstory given by the entity possessing Deanna’s body.
+I know it turns out to be a ruse, but it’s an incredibly intriguing one nonetheless: The concept of consciousness living on as part of the latent energy fields and magnetosphere of a planet is tantalizing to say the least.
+It’s an overtly, openly animist way of conceptualizing reality that Star Trek: The Next Generation hasn’t really done before (at least not since “Haven”) and this might be the boldest and most spiritually out-there Star Trek *itself* has ever been, except for maybe some odd bits of interesting stuff in the 1970s.
 And even the final “reveal” about what the entities are doesn’t totally discount this: They still exist as a part of the ionic storm.
 You can read this as a more-or-less straightforward (if rote) demonic possession story, but it might be more rewarding to think in terms of aggressively territorial nature spirits here instead, especially given “Deanna’s” last line: “I warn you, Picard, not to pass our way again”.

 What this all adds up to is something that is, by my count, yet another high-water mark.
 No, it’s not as overtly “deep” and “serious” as some other stories, but “Power Play” remains deceptively intelligent in its own way.
-It’s quite frankly an insult and a dismissal to call this middling: If nothing else, it’s some of the most intense and supercharged fun you can have with Star Trek: The Next Generation
+It’s quite frankly an insult and a dismissal to call this middling: If nothing else, it’s some of the most intense and supercharged fun you can have with Star Trek: The Next Generation.